 What will happen next?

-1. We will aim to send you a letter or email acknowledging receipt of your written complaint within two working days of receiving it (allowing for weekends and bank holidays) explaining who is dealing with the complaint and enclosing a copy of this procedure.
+1. We will aim to send you a letter or email acknowledging receipt of your written formal complaint within 2 working days of receiving it (allowing for weekends and bank holidays), explaining who is dealing with the complaint and upon request, enclose a copy of this procedure, which can also be found on our website at landlordaction.co.uk

 2. We will record your complaint on our register and open a complaint file.

-7. If you are still not satisfied, you can then contact the Legal Ombudsman about your complaint at:
+5. If we are unable to resolve your complaint within 8 weeks of receiving full details, or you are still not satisfied with the outcome of your complaint, you can then contact the Legal Ombudsman about your complaint via post, email or call at:

 PO Box 6806,